SAP-samples/fiori-elements-feature-showcase/README.md

 <i>since UI5 Version: 1.99.0</i>

-In Fiori elements V4 the Worklist floorplan is just a flavor of the List Report.
-That means that all features described in the List Report part are applicable for the Worklist, expect for the Filter bar, which is disabled to get the Worklist floorplan.
+In SAP Fiori elements V4 the Worklist floorplan is just a flavor of the List Report.
+That means that all features described in the List Report part are applicable for the Worklist, expect for the filter bar, which is disabled to get the Worklist floorplan.

 You can disable the filter bar with a single setting in the [manifest.json](app/worklist/webapp/manifest.json) file.